spatialos/UnrealGDK/README.md

 - Listen servers haven't been tested extensively.
 Please use dedicated servers for now.
 - For more miscellaneous caveats, see [this](https://docs.google.com/document/d/1dOpA0I2jBNgnxUuFFXtmtu_J1vIPBrlC8r1hAFWHF5I/edit) doc.

-## Engine changes:
+## Engine changes

 There is a small number of changes to UE4 source code we have to make.
 These changes are mostly limited in scope and they only consist of class access, polymorphism, and dll export related changes.
 We will attempt to consolidate and remove (or submit as PR to Epic) as many of these changes as possible.
 Our changes can be seen in our `UnrealEngine` repo, `UnrealEngine419_SpatialGDK` branch.

 ## How to use: